jksemple/ESP-Image/README.md

 Images in a saveable format i.e. JPEG or BMP can be saved to storage.
 BMP is used to preserve 100% of the detail in the image, JPG is smaller and faster to save but loses some pixel-level detail.

+## Metadata

+Each Image object has a collection of metadata comprising a label and a string value, which can be used to hold any metadata values that need to accompany images through their app life.
+Metadata is persisted to file storage as a JSON file e.g. foor.jpg has a foo.json metadata file.
+There are no default labels or values.
+None of the metadata values are linked to object properties.
+A new entry is created automatically when a label is first used.

+In a future release it will be possible to mark some or all of these metadata values to be saved as EXIF properties when saving a JPEG.

 ## Classes

 The main class in this library is Image which is supported with a Pixel class to assist with the RGB565/RGB888 conversions